How Do HSN Codes Work?

 Here is an example of a vegetable identified and classified as per HSN codes:

-captainbiz example
+captainbiz example of hsn code

 In the above example, the first two numbers or digits- 07 describe vegetables (chapter).
 The following two (03) digits describe which vegetable (heading).
 The following two (10) are the sub-headings referring to the various options within the main heading.
 Finally, the last (10) refers to the tariff items, which are fresh or chilled onions.

-HSN Codes and Product Identification
+HSN Code and Product Identification

 Let’s look at the different HSN Codes associated with the various products for your reference and understanding.
 These are listed under various chapters, along with their product classification, which will be helpful in the GST filing.